-The Company enters into repurchase agreements, which represent sales to third parties where the Company is required to buy-back the inventories sold or a good containing that inventory as a component.
-These sales and their associated cost of goods sold are not recognized in the consolidated statements of net earnings until their eventual third party sale.
+The Company enters into repurchase agreements, which represent sales to third parties where the Company is required to buy-back the asset sold or a good containing that asset as a component.
+These sales and their associated cost of goods sold are not recognized in the Consolidated Statements of Net (Loss) Earnings until their eventual third-party sale.

-(t) Borrowing Costs
+(s) Borrowing Costs

 Borrowing costs are primarily comprised of interest on the Company's indebtedness.
 Borrowing costs are capitalized when they are attributable to the acquisition, construction, or production of a qualifying asset.
 The Company defines qualifying assets as any asset that requires more than six months to prepare for its intended use.
 Borrowing costs attributable to qualifying assets are calculated using the Company's average borrowing cost excluding the costs associated with the derecognition of accounts receivables under securitization programs.
-Borrowing costs that are not attributable to a qualifying asset are expensed in the period in which they are incurred and reported within interest expense in the consolidated statements of net earnings.
+Borrowing costs that are not attributable to a qualifying asset are expensed in the period in which they are incurred and reported within interest expense in the Consolidated Statements of Net (Loss) Earnings.

-(u) Government Incentives
+(t) Government Incentives